Krankile/eikon-wrapper/README.md

 ## Overview of Python package

 This package centers around the `get_data` function, a strong data collection tool.
-The function wraps the standard Eikon API calls in logic that handles splitting requests and delegating of to Eikon's two underlying data retrieval functions (`ek.get_data` and `ek.get_timeseries`).
+The function wraps the standard Eikon API calls in logic that handles splitting requests and delegating to Eikon's two underlying data retrieval functions (`ek.get_data` and `ek.get_timeseries`).

 The package also offers some documentation on screening, which we first discuss as in deployment of the eikon_wrapper package the screening would naturally predecess a call of `get_data`.